filterpaper/qmk_userspace/word/readme.md

 # Word Processing Features

 ## Caps Word
-This is a simple function that will turn off caps lock when a preset list of word boundary is detect, hence caps word.
+This is a simple function that will turn off caps lock when a preset list of word boundary is detected, hence caps word.
 It is a simple version of the ones conceived by the `#ergonomics` enthusiasts of splitkb.com discord.

 ## Autocorrections
 Code is adapted from Pascal Getreuer's [Autocorrection](https://getreuer.info/posts/keyboards/autocorrection) source with the following additions: